 When a client comes to my studio, I look at the scalp, face, and neck as one unit.
 Muscle tension, stuck fascia, poor circulation in all these areas will affect the face and skin.
 The goal is to release fascia, improve circulation, drain lymph, and relax the muscles in the scalp, face, and neck.

 One of my favorite ways to begin this process is using a gua sha (pronounced gwah-shah) device.
 I love a gua sha device called the Anma.
 It resembles fingertips in the perfect placement with thumb-like projections on the end.
-If you’re not familiar with gua sha, it is a natural, alternative therapy that involves gently sweeping the skin with a gua sha device.
-It has been practiced in Chinese medicine for hundreds of years and it even goes all the way back to Paleolithic age when a spoon shaped stone was used.
-Of course, today we know that flat shaped stones used incorrectly can overly flatten an area producing adverse results.
+If you're not familiar with gua sha, it is a natural, alternative therapy that involves gently sweeping the skin with a gua sha device.
+It has been practiced in Chinese medicine for hundreds of years, and it even goes all the way back to the Paleolithic age when a spoon-shaped stone was used.
+Of course, today, we know that flat-shaped stones used incorrectly can overly flatten an area producing adverse results.
 Knowing how to use gua sha devices is very important.

 If you're wondering if a roller device is better than the Anma, the answer is no. The Anma wins because the fingertips and thumbs release in so many more ways than a roller device.

 After I use the Anma, I use facial contouring massage to release the muscle memory that is behind the tugging and pulling on the face and neck.
 This can be done at home using your fingers or a device like the Clareblend Mini Microcurrent (Watch Lift it Like a Pro Here) or (Watch Massage with Me Here)